Work with arenadata_toolkit

 db_files_current

 The arenadata_toolkit.db_files_current table contains information about data files on all cluster segments with links to tables, indexes, and other database objects (if possible).
-The table contents are actual at the moment of the last collect_table_stats script launch.
+The table contents reflect the state at the time of the last collect_table_stats script launch.
 The table is overwritten every time the script is run.

 Column Description